What is Construction Adjudication?

 How does Construction Adjudication for the electrical and allied industries work?

-Construction Adjudication for the electrical and allied industries is a method whereby a dispute can be reconciled in a predefined manner.
-One of Its benefit is to allow the smooth running of the contract for which the dispute arises and allows it to be quickly and efficiently reconciled.
 The resolution of a dispute by adjudication is often defined in the original contract.
-The adjudication process begins when the dispute crystallises, and a notice of adjudication is served.
+The adjudication process begins when the dispute crystallizes, and a notice of adjudication is served.
 This can be done by either party.
 An adjudicator will then be appointed.
 The adjudicator will receive submissions and carry out his own investigations before ultimately reaching a binding decision on the matters put before him.

 You can learn more about the UK registered expert witness here